Gluten-Free VEGAN chocolate pudding pretzel pie! Nobody will guess this amazing dessert is dairy-free!

 I made a version of this pie last year for Christmas Eve dessert and OH MY!
 Even amongst the sugar cookies, candy and fudge at Christmas time, this dessert stood out as a one of the best things I’d eaten during the holidays.

 If you’re searching for the perfect dairy-free, gluten-free holiday dessert – this is it!
+You also might like these recipes for gluten-free chocolate pudding, gluten-free chocolate pie or this full collection of gluten-free pie recipes.

 This chocolate pudding pretzel pie is perfect for Thanksgiving or any time you want to make a special dessert for someone with food allergies.
 I love this pie so much I would have it for my birthday instead of cake!